 A Confining Meeting Space

 What does the room have to do with the success of your strategic plan?
 More than you may realize.
-When participants are stuck in a dim, confined meeting space for more than a few hours, it begins to impact their mood, their thoughts, and ultimately their enjoyment.
+When participants are stuck in a dim, confined meeting space for more than a few hours, it begins to impact their mood, their thoughts, and ultimately their enjoyment (read here about engagement ring san diego).
 Find a meeting space that is open and comfortable, bright and conducive to thinking creatively.
 There should be enough space for everyone to feel at ease, as well as room for whiteboards or flip charts, and enough tables for everyone to find their own creative—and strategic—space.

 Setting Unreachable Goals